Knowledge Matters: Injecting Project and Testing Knowledge into LLM-based Unit Test Generation: Approach

 After transforming individual test cases into test methods, the next step is to integrate them into a coherent and executable test class.
 This step ensures that all test methods, including newly generated ones and any accompanying setup or teardown logic, are correctly incorporated into the test class framework without introducing redundancy or conflicts.

 To achieve this, \app performs static analysis on the generated methods to identify their roles and resolve duplicates.
 The integration process proceeds as follows:

-\begin{itemize} \item \textbf{Setup/Teardown Merging.} If a newly generated method is identified (via static analysis) as a setup or teardown method (e.g., annotated with \texttt{@Before}, \texttt{@BeforeEach}, etc.), and an existing method of the same type already exists, we merge their bodies.
+\textbf{Setup/Teardown Merging.} If a newly generated method is identified (via static analysis) as a setup or teardown method (e.g., annotated with \texttt{@Before}, \texttt{@BeforeEach}, etc.), and an existing method of the same type already exists, we merge their bodies.
 Specifically, any code in the new method that is not present in the original is appended, ensuring initialization routines are preserved and extended without duplication.

-\item \textbf{Test Method Deduplication.} For test methods and general helper methods, we identify duplicates by comparing their method names.
-When two methods share the same name, we further compare their bodies and retain the version with the longer implementation, using length as a proxy for logical richness and completeness.
-This deduplication addresses a common pattern where the LLM initially produces simple placeholder tests and later generates more complete versions with the same or similar names, ensuring that the final output preserves the more comprehensive implementation.
+\textbf{Test Method Deduplication.} For test methods and general helper methods, we identify duplicates by method name.
+When two methods share the same name, we further compare their bodies and retain the longer implementation as a proxy for logical richness.
+This deduplication addresses a common pattern where the LLM first generates simple placeholder tests and later generates more complete versions with the same or similar names, ensuring that the final output preserves the more comprehensive implementation.

-\item \textbf{Non-conflicting Insertion.} For all other non-conflicting methods, we append them directly to the test class.
-This modular addition supports test diversity and extensibility without disrupting the original structure.